jtevns/Mothur_oligo_batch/README.md

  4. oligotyping `tax` file

 You can specify the full path (as above for the oligotyping data which was located in a different folder) or you may write the file names if you are in the same working directory.

-**Note** that instead of copying this script in every new directory, you can refer to the script by its full path in the `rprops` nfs directory: `/nfs/vdenef-lab/Shared/Ruben/scripts_taxass/make_phyloseq.R`